liatrio/devops-bootcamp/docs/README.md

   category: Software Quality
   estReadingMinutes: 5
   exercises:
-    - name: Create a Jenkins Pipeline to test Go project
+    - name: Create a GitHub Action to test a Go project
-      description: >-
-        Create a Jenkins server via an existing Dockerfile, add Go as a dependency to the Image.
-On the Jenkins instance point to your fork of the Bootcamp with Go Unit Tests.
-Create a pipeline that builds and tests your fork.
+      description: Create a GitHub Action that will run Unit Tests when a change is pushed
       estMinutes: 180
       technologies:
-        - Jenkins
-        - Docker
+        - GitHub Actions
         - Go
 docs/4-software-development-practices/4.5.6-sonarqube.md:
   category: Software Quality